Richard-Phillips821/Richard-Phillips821.github.io/about.md

 ---
+title: About
 layout: page
-title: About
-permalink: /about/
 ---

-# About Me
+## About Me

-Hi, I'm **Richie Phillips** — a Certified Pharmacy Technician and Data Analytics student passionate about improving healthcare outcomes through data.
+Hi, I'm **Richie Phillips**, an Advanced Certified Pharmacy Technician and Data Analytics student.
+I'm passionate about using data to improve healthcare outcomes.

-- 📍 Based in Florence, Alabama
-- 🎓 Currently at Southern New Hampshire University (4.0 GPA)
-- 🧠 Interests: healthcare analytics, medication adherence, data storytelling
+My background includes:
+- Over 10 years in hospital and retail pharmacy
+- COVID-19 vaccine rollout and billing
+- MTM, appeals, and reimbursement work at Centene

+I'm currently completing my degree in Data Analytics and building skills in:
-- 🛠️ Skills: Python, SQL, Power BI
+- Python, SQL, Power BI

-I'm building this portfolio to showcase my healthcare-focused data projects and share what I'm learning along the way!
+- Predictive modeling and data storytelling

+Thanks for visiting my portfolio!